emeraldleaf/event-driven-ai-document-processing/README.md

 ## License

-This infrastructure code is provided as-is for disaster recovery purposes.
+This infrastructure code is provided as-is for all purposes.